openvinotoolkit/model_server/docs/faces_analysis_dag.md

 ![Faces analysis graph](faces_analysis.png)

-Using such pipeline, a single request to OVMS can perform a complex set of operations to determine all faces and its properties.
+Using such a pipeline, a single request to OVMS can perform a complex set of operations to determine all faces and their properties.

 ## Pipeline Configuration Graph